-Amid an economic recession and the COVID-19 pandemic, Hezbollah has a unique opportunity to bolster its image and expand its patronage networks.
+Amid an economic recession and the Covid-19 pandemic, Hezbollah has a unique opportunity to bolster its image and expand its patronage networks.
 Notwithstanding U.S. sanctions, Iran has come to the support of Hezbollah to exploit the dire circumstances, providing shipments of oil through Syria to help ease the crippling energy crisis that has further ground the economy to a halt.
 The fuel shipments were effective propaganda for both Assad and the Iranian regime at a time when the Lebanese government could ill afford to import energy supplies given its lack of hard currency.
 In a move to counter this Iranian oil diplomacy, the U.S. endorsed a World Bank-financed project to deliver Egyptian oil to Lebanon through Jordan and Syria, offering assurances that the regional energy deal would not contravene U.S. sanctions even though it involves Syria.
-Whether the World Bank will approve and implement the project is unclear at this time.

-The COVID-19 pandemic offered the terrorist organization another opportunity to fill a void in public services.
+The Covid-19 pandemic offered the terrorist organization another opportunity to fill a void in public services.
 Early on in the pandemic, Hezbollah rolled out testing centers, a fleet of ambulances, and hospitals to help deal with the health crisis.
 According to the leader of the group's executive council, Hashem Safieddine, Hezbollah deployed 1500 doctors, 3000 nurses and medics, 5000 health workers, and 20000 activists, many of which are employed by Hezbollah's Islamic Health Association.
-These assets then provided the basis for an extensive propaganda campaign, with Hezbollah Secretary General Hassan Nasrallah making regular television appearances as though he were the head-of-state.
+These assets then provided the basis for an extensive propaganda campaign, with Hezbollah's Secretary-General Hassan Nasrallah making regular television appearances as though he were the head-of-state.
 Additionally, Hezbollah operates its own financial firm, al-Qard al-Hasan (AQAH), which serves the essential purpose of financing the group's activities, providing hard-currency and loan servicing to its constituency, and maintaining accounts for Iranian organizations, including the Imam Khomeini Relief Committee, the Iranian Red Crescent, and the Islamic Republic of Iran Broadcasting.